tvo10/tmusic/README.md

-# ngSpotify Angular 2 Application
+# Angular Application

-This is an Angular 2 app that uses the Spotify API to search and list musical artists and albums.
-It is part of a 12 project course at [Eduonix.xom](https://www.eduonix.com/affiliates/id/16-10413).
+This is an Angular + Bootstrap app that uses the Spotify API to search and list musical artists and albums.
+Users can search for:

-### Version

-This is version 1.1 which uses Angular 2 RC6.
-The "rc4_old" folder contains the original RC4 version from the Youtube course at https://www.youtube.com/watch?v=f6SrTZwZi70
+* Song names and get a list of songs with the name that they searched for.
+* Artist and get a list of songs and albums that the artist owns.
+* Album and get a list of songs in that album

+This app is adapted from [1](https://github.com/bradtraversy/ngspotify) and [2](https://github.com/akashkaushik33/ngSpotify)

 ### Installation